aeoluswing/flask/README.md

 Docker Container
 ----------------

-As launching the flask instance via docker container,the container port (5000 by default) should bind to specific port.For example:
+As launching the flask instance via docker container,the container port (0.0.0.0:5000 by default) should bind to specific port.For example:

     docker run -it -p 5000:5000 aeoluswing/flask:python3.6.5-alpine

+After that,just send a GET request for easytest:

+    curl localhost:5000

 Links
 ----------------